Media manipulation: Straw man fallacy

-Audio manipulation
+Voice replication

+Voice replication is an artificially generated audio created by artificial intelligence (AI) to create a realistic replication of someone's voice.
+AI uses machine learning models and can replicate the specific characteristics of a target voice, such as pitch, tone, and cadence.
+It is commonly used to deceive and cause disruption.

 Photo manipulation

 Visual media can be transformed through photo manipulation, commonly called "photoshopping."
 This can make a product, person, or idea seem more appealing.
-This is done by highlighting certain features on the product and using certain editing tools to enlarge the photo, to attract and persuade the public.
+Specific product features are highlighted to attract and persuade the public, and specific editing tools are used to enhance the photo.
+Some techniques include cropping, resizing, airbrushing, color-enhancing, and removing or adding subjects from the original image.
+The motivation for photo manipulation may be for pure artistic creativity or more nefarious reasons to deceive.
+Photo manipulation is used extensively in the advertising and fashion industry and has been the subject of controversy for its part in false advertising and promoting unrealistic images of beauty.

 Video manipulation

-Video manipulation is a new variant of media manipulation that targets digital video using a combination of traditional video processing and video editing techniques and auxiliary methods from artificial intelligence like face recognition.
+Video manipulation is a variant of media manipulation that targets digital video using a combination of traditional video processing and video editing techniques and auxiliary methods from artificial intelligence like face recognition.
 In typical video manipulation, the facial structure, body movements, and voice of the subject are replicated in order to create a fabricated recording of the subject.
 The applications of these methods range from educational videos to videos aimed at (mass) manipulation and propaganda, a straightforward extension of the long-standing possibilities of photo manipulation.
-This form of computer-generated misinformation has contributed to fake news, and there have been instances when this technology was used during political campaigns.
+This form of computer-generated misinformation has contributed to fake news, and there have been instances when this technology was used during political campaigns in an attempt to influence the outcome.

-Compliance professionals

-A compliance professional is an expert that utilizes and perfects means of gaining media influence.
-Though the means of gaining influence are common, their aims vary from political, economic, to personal.
-Thus the label of compliance professional applies to diverse groups of people, including propagandists, marketers, pollsters, salespeople and political advocates.

-Techniques

-Means of influence include, but are not limited to, the methods outlined in Influence: Science and Practice: